This article was originally published by Microsoft. To read the original posting of this article, click here.

-Navigate using Configuration Manger Console to \Administration\Overview\Distribution Points and select properties of Distribution Point.
+Navigate using Configuration Manager Console to \Administration\Overview\Distribution Points and select properties of Distribution Point.
 Enable Connected Cache by checking box and designate LUN to host cached content.

-Navigate using Configuration Manger Console to panel \Administration\Overview\Hierarchy Configuration\Boundary Groups.
+Navigate using Configuration Manager Console to panel \Administration\Overview\Hierarchy Configuration\Boundary Groups.
 Select each on-premises boundary group and enable selection highlighted below. (toggle on other selections based on your environment preferences)

-Finally, using Configuration Manger Console Navigate to \Administration\Overview\Client Settings, enable options below.
+Finally, using Configuration Manager Console Navigate to \Administration\Overview\Client Settings, enable options below.

-How to verify DO and Connected Cache are working?
+How to verify DO and Connected Cache is working?